- Why do I need the immunizations?

 - Should I just get the Hepatitis B shot or TWINRIX?

 The vaccine requirement is for Hepatitis B. Twinrix includes both Hepatitis A & B vaccines.
 Please note that Hepatitis A is not required for your placement and the NSCC Student Health and Dental Benefit plan will not cover the Twinrix vaccine.
-For those students not waiving coverage, the vaccines covered under the plan include: Recombivax - DIN: 00749486 and Energix -DIN: 01919431.
-If you wish, you may receive the Twinrix vaccine instead of the Hepatitis B vaccine, however those costs must be covered by you.
-Also note, you may have received this vaccine if you graduated from high school in 2004 or later.
+If you wish, you may receive the Twinrix vaccine instead of the Hepatitis B vaccine; however, a blood test to show proof of immunity is still required.

 - How do I get started with obtaining the required immunizations